mjpritchard/test-decap-help/content/docs/software-on-jasmin/idl.md

 We have a large pool of **run-time** licences but a much more limited pool of **development** licences.
 In each case, these consist of floating licences shared between JASMIN sci machines and the LOTUS cluster.

+{{<alert type="info">}}
+**6 September 2024: IDL v8.9** This version is available but without the full set of run-time licences.
+This may affect usage, particularly on the LOTUS cluster.
+This will be resolved in due course.
+Also please ignore the error message on startup re.
+GL graphics device.
+{{</alert>}}

 Users are welcome to run multiple instances of IDL code, but for that purpose please make use of the run-time licences by compiling your code using a **single**